cancel

 7. Select Save.

-8. In the SAML Signing Certificate section of your app's SSO config in Azure AD, download the Base64 certificate.
+8. In the SAML Signing Certificate section of your app's SSO config, download the Base64 certificate.
 Upload it in the Add SSO Connection pop-up in Lansweeper.

 azure-ad-saml-signing-certificate.jpg

-9. In the Set up <Your App Name> section of your app's SSO config in Azure AD, copy the Login URL.
+9. In the Set up <Your App Name> section of your app's SSO config, copy the Login URL.

 azure-ad-sso-url.jpg

 10. Paste it into the Add SSO Connection pop-up in Lansweeper.
-The field you need to paste the value into in Lansweeper is called Sign in URLOptionally, you can also copy the Logout URL from Azure AD to Lansweeper.
+The field you need to paste the value into in Lansweeper is called Sign in URLOptionally, you can also copy the Logout URL from Microsoft Entra ID (Azure AD) to Lansweeper.

 11. In the Attributes & Claims section of your app's SSO config, select Edit.